vladopajic/go-actor/README.md

 	// so that produce worker can send messages directly to consume worker pw := &produceWorker{outC: mailbox.SendC()}
 	cw1 := &consumeWorker{inC: mailbox.ReceiveC(), id: 1}

+	// Note: Example creates two consumers for the sake of demonstration
+	// since having one or more consumers will produce the same result.
-	cw2 := &consumeWorker{inC: mailbox.ReceiveC(), id: 2}
+	// Message on stdout will be written by first consumer that reads from mailbox. cw2 := &consumeWorker{inC: mailbox.ReceiveC(), id: 2}

-	// Create actors using these workers and combine them to singe Actor a := actor.Combine(
+	// Create actors using these workers and combine them to singe actor a := actor.Combine(
 		mailbox,
 		actor.New(pw),

-		// Note: We don't need two consume actors, but we create them anyway
-		// for the sake of demonstration since having one or more consumers
-		// will produce the same result.
-Message on stdout will be written by
-		// first consumer that reads from mailbox. actor.New(cw1),
+		actor.New(cw1),
 		actor.New(cw2),
 	)

-	// Finally we start all actors at once a.Start()
+	// Finally all actors are started and stopped at once a.Start()
 	defer a.Stop()